+CBD Cannabidiol legal and available in 23 states and Washington, D.C.
 One of the wars against the war on drugs has been won and that means Americans everywhere now have access to medical marijuana in this government-approved form.
 The government had to approve it because it has virtually no THC, that particular cannibinoid that gets people high.
-So believe me, the FDA, DEA and FTC have all yielded and it will show up at your door if you order the newest/oldest medicine on the planet.
+In some countries the use of medical marijuana is also legal.

-That is a lot of people to watch what is good news for the entire medical establishment as well as the alternative medical community.
 It is the best news for millions who are sick and on many pharmaceutical drugs that Cannabidiol (CBD) will replace safely and naturally.
-Bottom line, CBD is going to make a whole lot of people feel better about 10 minutes after they drop some Cannabidiol under their tongues.
+Bottom line, CBD is going to make a whole lot of people feel better about 10 minutes after they drop some Cannabidiol under their tongues or use it in so may other forms.

-Now we all have access to pharmaceutical-grade natural medicine from a company that is entirely outside the medical industrial complex.
-Just do not order this product, cannabidiol, to get high for it will not take you there.
+Now we all have access to pharmaceutical-grade natural medicine from companies that is entirely outside the medical industrial complex.
+Just do not order this product, cannabidiol, to get high – it will not take you there.
 But if you need a potent medicine in your fight against chronic disease, cannabinoid medicine will deliver the goods.
-In the fight against cancer, neurological diseases and diabetes, one would actually be crazy to do it without CBD.
+In the fight against cancer, neurological diseases, pain and diabetes, one would actually be crazy to do it without CBD.

 CBD turns the debate about illicit-drugs-as-medicine on its head—medical marijuana that does not get the user high.
 One woman with Parkinson’s disease, who Dr. Michael Callton treats, told him she ingests an oral marijuana candy, a medicine that doesn’t make her intoxicated in order to calm her tremors enough so she can sleep.
 “She doesn’t want to get high,” said Dr. Callton (also Michigan Republican Representative).
 “She just wants to sleep.”

-I have a client in Austrailia who has heavy neurological damage and discomfort and is on the Natural Allopathic Medicine protocol.
-He just started on Dixie Dew Drops and he is doing very well.
+I have a patient in Austrailia who has heavy neurological damage and discomfort and is on the Natural Allopathic Medicine protocol.
+He just started on Cannabidiol and he is doing very well.

 The chemistry of cannabis is quite complex.
 There are over 400 chemicals in marijuana but only about 80 are unique to the cannabis plant and these are classified as cannabinoids.
-Among the most psychoactive of the cannabinoids is delta-9-tetrahydrocannabinol (THC), the active ingredient in the prescription medications dronabinol (Marinol) and naboline (Cesamet).
-Other major cannabinoids include cannabidiol (CBD) and cannabinol (CBN), both of which are non-psychoactive but possess distinct pharmacological effects.
+Among the most psychoactive of the cannabinoids is delta-9-tetrahydrocannabinol (THC), the active ingredient that gets users high and can be finded in the prescription medications dronabinol (Marinol) and naboline (Cesamet).
+Other major compounds of cannabinoids include cannabidiol (CBD) and cannabinol (CBN), both of which are non-psychoactive but possess distinct pharmacological effects.

 Cannabis was a common ingredient in medications until 1937, when the plant was outlawed by the Marijuana Tax Act despite the objections of the American Medical Association.
 It was a day when the federal government began its cruelty against its own people.
 This tradition was continued with water fluoridation (poisoning of public water supplies) and has always been seen in childhood vaccines that inject dangerous chemicals and heavy metals into infants’ bloodstreams.